Resident Handbook

 Resident Responsibilities

-Residents are strongly encouraged to take the time to familiarize themselves with the rules and regulations of the Department of Housing and Residential Education, as well as the Regulations Governing the Student Code of Conduct.
-Residents and guests are expected to abide by all HRE rules and regulations as well as the Regulations Governing Student Code of Conduct.
+Residents are expected to familiarize themselves with the rules and regulations of the Department of Housing and Residential Education (HRE), as well as the Regulations Governing the Student Code of Conduct.
+Residents and guests are expected to abide by all HRE and University rules and regulations as well as local, state, and federal laws.

 Community living requires each member of the community to be a good neighbor.
 By signing the housing contract, residents agree to make themselves aware of and abide by all the policies, rules, and regulations indicated therein.
 The Department of Housing and Residential Education reserves the right to cancel the housing contract of any resident due to the inability or refusal of the resident to adjust to the concept and requirement of living in a student residence environment.